edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 * **A GUID change is not necessary for backward comapatible changes*** including, but not limited to the following:
     - Adding new modules (Package Maintainer may optionally update the GUID)

-### PACKAGE_VERSION value
+## PACKAGE_VERSION value

 The version number is used to track backward compatible changes to an EDK II package.
 The value should increment when new features are added however, there are no hard and fast rules about updating the ```PACKAGE_VERSION``` value.

 **Rationale**

 Tools may use this value to determine if new content has been added to the DEC file.

-For example, EDK II's UEFI Packaging Tool, UEFIPT, provided with the EDK II BaseTools, uses this value during UDP creation and installation to follow dependency rules defined by the UDP spec.
+For example, EDK II's UEFI Packaging Tool, UEFIPT, provided with the EDK II BaseTools, uses this value during UDP creation.
+During installation, UEFIPT uses these values to follow dependency rules defined by the UDP spec.

 The value consists of a major number and an optional minor number.
 Best practices suggest using both a major and minor number.

-#### Best Practices
+### Best Practices
 The following are recommended practices:

 * When the ```PACKAGE_GUID``` is changed: